HarvestHaven/Harvest-Haven-Store/README.md

 ## Quick Start

 Once you have cloned the repository from the [repo](https://github.com/HarvestHaven/Harvest-Haven-Store/issues), open the root directory in VSCode.
-You should have access the `public` and `src` folders.
+You should have access to the `public` and `src` folders.
 Make sure you are cd'd properly into this directory before you try to run any commands.

 We are using [yarn](https://yarnpkg.com/en/) as our package manger, but you may use `npm` or `npx` as desired, just make sure you prepend your command with 'run'.